Lobesitdoll/mdncomp/wiki/Using.md

 - Using a fuzzy term
 - Using regular expressions
 - Using an absolute path
+- Using a link to a specification or MDN documentation
 - Or even get a randomly picked feature for the purpose of exploring

 `mdncomp` will in addition supply information about browsers themselves via the